 - Lightly grease a 2-quart baking dish with butter and set aside.

-- Prepare the peaches and layer them on the bottom of the baking dish.
+Prepare the peaches and layer them on the bottom of the baking dish.
+Sprinkle with 2 tablespoons sugar.
 Set aside.

-- In a mixing bowl whisk together the flour, sugar, baking powder, cinnamon, nutmeg and salt.
+In a mixing bowl whisk together the flour, 3/4 cup sugar, baking powder, cinnamon, nutmeg and salt.

 Melt the butter, then whisk in the vanilla.